websiteinspiration/bugsplat.rb/entries/resume.md

   primary keys and contained similar but not identical profile information, so the system guided a user through a three step selection and matching process.

-#### Helpdesk Intern, Summer 2006

-HouseValues.Com, Kirkland, Washington

-* Replaced an existing computer imaging system based on usb harddrives with a network-based system using BartPE and Ghost.
-* Maintained a comprehensive inventory of 550 desktops and 50 servers.
-* Wrote and maintained system administration scripts in Python and Javascript using Windows Scripting Host
-* Assisted in day-to-day helpdesk activies

 ### Side Projects

-* [Docverter](http://www.docverter.com), a plain text document rendering service.
-Convert documents from one of a number of plain text formats to PDF, Docx, Mobi, or ePub.
 * [Twitter Fiction Reader](http://twitter-fiction-reader.herokuapp.com), a curated archive of fictional twitter accounts.
 Simple Sinatra application.
+* [FivePad](https://www.fivepad.me), the easiest way to keep track of your apartment search.
+Rails app hosted on Heroku.
 * [bugsplat.info](http://bugsplat.info), my personal programming and tech related blog.
 Recently converted to a simple Sinatra application.
 * [remindlyo](http://www.remindlyo.com), a phone call follow up and reminder service.
 Rails app using the Twilio API.
-* [FivePad](https://www.fivepad.me), the easiest way to keep track of your apartment search.
-Rails app hosted on Heroku.
+Now deactivated.

 ### Education